WuPhil/LWE-Project/README.md

 * check2(bits) - Tests the correctness of multiple random bits (specified by the number in the input).
 This is run once by default with 16 bits.
 * check3(bits) - Tests correctness of multiple random bits, but only contains one secret key and shows the public information for all the bits encoded as well as the bits encoded.

-### Attacks:
+### Oracle Attacks:
-* generateBruteForce(n,q,b) - Generates a key that the code attacks by requesting many samples and algorithmically checking every value.
-By default, a key is considered correct if it properly decrpyts 20 *0* bits and 20 *1* bits.
+* generateBruteForce(n,q,b) - Simulates a possible chosen plaintext attack, which operates by requesting many samples from the encryption method with every possible key given the parameters.
+Generates a key that the code attacks by requesting many samples and algorithmically checking every value.
+By default, a key is considered correct if it properly decrpyts 10 *0* bits and 10 *1* bits.
+* chosenCiphertestAttack(n,q,b) - Simulates a possible (and effective) chosen ciphertext attack, which operates generally by continuously asking for decryptions of ciphertexts.
+Generates a secret key and uses the decryption oracle to crack it quickly by entering ciphertexts where the vectors only have a single value with a coefficient of one and using the error bounds to find the value of that coefficient in the secret key.

+### Sample Attack
 * sampleBruteForce(n,q,m,b) - Takes *m* * *n* coefficients as the first user input (the first *n* coefficients correspond to the first equation) and *m* outputs to each equation, and finally a third prompt for if there is an expected message.
 If there is an expected message, then the method solves for the key, otherwise, it will show the most likely key.
-* chosenCiphertestAttack(n,q,b) - Generates a secret key and uses the decryption oracle to crack it quickly.
-Does this by entering ciphertexts with only one coefficient and using the error bounds to find the value of that coefficient in the secret key.

 ## FHE Methods
 These methods allow LWE encryptions to interact with one another and create encryptions of bits using other encryptions.
 Currently only the NOT and XOR gate have been developed.
-* isnot(x,a,y) - Takes the input of a ciphertext vector and its output and flips its bit (an encryption of *0* becomes *1* and *1* becomes *0*).
+* notct(a,y) - Takes the input of a ciphertext vector and its output and flips its bit (an encryption of *0* becomes *1* and *1* becomes *0*).
-* isxor(x,a0,y0,a1,y1) - Adds the 2 vectors (*a0* & *a1*) as well as the inputs (*y0* & *y1*).
+* addct(a0,y0,a1,y1) - Adds the 2 vectors (*a0* & *a1*) as well as the inputs (*y0* & *y1*).
 This can be seen as addition mod 2 with the bits which is equivalent to an XOR gate.
-Checks have been developed for these FHE methods.
+Checks have been developed for these FHE methods (isnot, isxor, checknot, checkxor).

 # EmaiLWE
 This program was developed to act as an encryption protocol over email using LWE.
 It is a public key protocol using LWE and was intended to be used over email, and writes out text files with vectors.